Updated interview with Dr. Theo Nyame on October 17, 2022:

 There are a handful of reasons.
 First, the cost of living and wages in these countries is substantially lower, so the price of a doctor goes down with it.
 Medical insurance for these doctors is also less, as doctors in the United States need to carry with them more forms of insurance coverage.
 Both of these variables are reflected in the cost of medical services provided in the second and third world countries.

-Where the Dangers of Medical Tourism Come From
+Where the Dangers of Plastic Surgery Tourism Come From

 However, there are other elements at play regarding medical services in these countries.
-These are the elements that can make medical tourism truly dangerous.
+These are the elements that can lead to medical tourism dangers.
 First, many of these nations do not have the same strict standards of drugs, medications, and implants as what you find in Western Europe and the United States.
 Due to this, medical teams in Mexico can use medications that are not always approved in the U.S. Depending on the medical facility these drugs may be past expiration dates as well.
 This can cause serious side effects during the procedure.

 In other instances, the clinic is not as well maintained.
 When performing invasive surgeries such as a tummy tuck, it is important to work in a completely sterile environment.
 If bacteria is able to enter your body it can cause all kinds of problems as it infects your body from the inside.
 In the United States, there are specific requirements all clinics and hospitals must follow.
 These rules and laws are different in locations where medical tourism is popular.